 I’ve worked with small business owners in some capacity for most of my career and have always been inspired by their energy and passion.
 As a trained economist, I appreciate the monumental contribution that small businesses make to the global economy.
 From meetings with them (including the ones I’ve already had with Tide members), I’m all too aware that smaller firms simply do not have the time to focus on banking and admin.

 The big banks have never really focussed on small business.
 To them, small business is just side business, which leads to poor service, products and processes.
-Anyone who’s applied for a business account or loan knows what a disappointing experience this can be.
+Anyone who’s applied for a business bank account or loan knows what a disappointing experience this can be.
 My observation is that many other banking challengers are falling into similar trap of trying to serve small businesses on the side of their core consumer businesses.

 What will you be focussing on in the coming months and going forward?

 Member communication will be key to everything we do.
 We’ll start by spending a lot of time looking at our strategic roadmap.
 This will involve significant engagement with our members to ensure that we are addressing their needs.
 I’m personally looking forward to meeting more of the business owners that Tide serves.

 In the short term, we have an exciting set of new features coming up, such as international currency accounts and multi-user access.
 Longer term, the ambition is to take Tide international.

 What has surprised you the most about Tide that you didn’t know before joining?